-14 Future Enhancements / Goals
+11 Future Enhancements / Goals

-The following goals / items of discussion are derived from JJCCSC meetings and discussion boards.
+The following goals / items of discussion are derived from JJCCRSC meetings and discussion boards.

-Sacramento County recognizes that absorbing our realigned youth is a huge lift.
+Sacramento County recognizes that absorbing our realigned youth was a huge lift.
 We also recognize that we need to continue to engage youth, family and community in developing and growing our plan.
 Below is a list of some suggested recommendations for future enhancements and goals.
-Our hope is to continue to add to this list and evaluate our program in order to incorporate, learn, and grow.
+Our hope is to continue to add to this list and evaluate our program to incorporate, learn, and grow.

-Recommendation Discussion Action PERCONNEL PERSONNEL Social Workers, therapy It is important to have professionals who are not probation staff in the units to de-escalate, mediate, and advocate for young people through difficult situations that arise.
+Recommendation Discussion Action Implemented PERSONNEL Social Workers, therapy It is important to have professionals who are not probation staff in the units to deescalate, mediate, and advocate for young people through difficult situations that arise.
 A social worker would be able to practice coping skills with the young people and support them in their healing and rehabilitation.
 Non-probation staff in unit To assist with de-escalation, mediation, and advocate during difficult situations.
 Probation staff are trained in this area.
 Other trained non-probation staff are welcomed.
 Requires in-kind resources and/or additional funding.
 Career Coach / Specialist Dedicated person for job placement.
-A career coach could be responsible for developing an interdisciplinary, project based approach, the culinary youth develop a menu, the business youth develop a restaurant plan, the graphic design youth make a logo and the coding youth develop a website.
+A career coach could be responsible for developing an interdisciplinary, project-based approach, the culinary youth develop a menu, the business youth develop a restaurant plan, the graphic design youth make a logo and the coding youth develop a website.
 Requires in-kind resources and/or additional funding Transitional Specialist Need to ensure there is funding to support youth re-entry (i.e. housing) upon return to the community.
 Funding to have dedicated personnel.
 Requires in-kind resources and/or additional funding.
-EMPLOYMENT / EDUCATION Pine Grove Fire Camp Make this accessible Governor's FY 21/22 budget supports DJJ's continued operation of the Fire Camp.
-Certification Programs Barber, truck driving, HVAC, electrician - Provide skills while inside so upon release, youth can gain employment Sacramento County Office of Education will explore Mobile Welding Lab Sacramento County Office of Education will explore Bachelor's Degree Project Rebuild with California State University Sacramento Sacramento County Office of Education will explore
+EMPLOYMENT / EDUCATION Pine Grove Fire Camp Probation finalized a contract with the State to allow eligible youth to attend Pine Grove Governor's FY 21/22 budget supports DJJ's continued operation of the Fire Camp.
+Yes Certification Programs Barber, truck driving, HVAC, electrician - Provide skills while inside so upon release, youth can gain employment Sacramento County Office of Education will explore Mobile Welding Lab Sacramento County Office of Education will explore Bachelor's Degree Project Rebound with California State University Sacramento Sacramento County Office of Education will explore Yes

 Financial Literacy Program Learn budget, bills, credit, taxes, savings, and investments Is this self-taught curriculum or taught by instructor?
-Habitat for Humanity has literacy curriculum; Neighbor Works Sacramento.
-Coding / Technology Partner with Square Root Academy; Amazon AWS program; Salesforce CRM Lifeguard training Graphic Design Independent study in conjunction with college courses Cosmetology Partner with BluTruck Cuts Social Media Independent Study in conjunction with college courses Engineering Partner with Green Tech Edu Career program guide Create to aid VOYA in selecting career pathway Community service Practice learned skills, planting trees / community garden, supporting afterschool program VOYA PROGRAM / UNIT / FAMILY Incentives for programming Opportunities to reduce time, commissary Food Intake 2000 calories is too little for growing adolescents and physical activity.
-Title 15 regulations are in place at YDF.
-Suggested idea be presented to Board of State and Community Corrections during Regulations Revision process.
-Step-down program Identify what options there are for youth to step-down towards re-entry RE-ENTRY SUPPORT Wrap Around Family Support Support for families while youth is in custody to prepare for return to home setting Offer wrap around support.
-Outline specific needs Expungements Have records expunged automatically when eligible Financial support Provide financial support to youth as they re-enter community
+Habitat for Humanity has literacy curriculum, Neighbor Works Sacramento.
+Yes Coding / Technology Partner with Square Root Academy; Amazon AWS program; Salesforce CRM Lifeguard training Graphic Design Independent study in conjunction with college courses Cosmetology Partner with BluTruck Cuts Social Media Independent Study in conjunction with college courses Engineering Partner with Green Tech Edu Career program guide Create to aid VOYA in selecting career pathway Community service Practice learned skills, planting trees / community garden, supporting afterschool program Sacramento Probation has implemented the Youth Community Outreach Unit (YCOU) Yes VOYA PROGRAM / UNIT / FAMILY Incentives for programming Opportunities to reduce time, commissary Yes Food Intake Probation's dietician increased food caloric intake for VOYA population Step-down program Pine Grove is an option.
+Yes RE-ENTRY SUPPORT Wrap Around Family Support Support for families while youth is in custody to prepare for return to home setting Offer wrap around support.
+Outline specific needs Expungements Have records expunged automatically when eligible Financial support Provide financial support to youth as they re-enter community they ie enter community